lpr-unsl/imagenes-docker/README.md

      exit
 ```
  - If everything is ok, create a new tag for the image and push it to dockerhub registry:
+   - NOTE: you need to log in in dockerhub with sistemasoperativostur user
 ```
+     docker login
      docker tag sistemasoperativostur/netoslab-[image]:[version] sistemasoperativostur/netoslab-[image]:latest
      docker push sistemasoperativostur/netoslab-[image]:latest
   ```
 - **latest** tag is used by netOSLab to pull images
-- NOTE: you need to log in in dockerhub with sistemasoperativostur user